webpack-contrib/expose-loader/README.md

 Default: `undefined`

-The name of method/variable/etc of the module (the module must export it).
+The name of method/variable etc of the module (the module must export it).
 If `moduleLocalName` is specified, it exposes only the value of `moduleLocalName`.

 **src/index.js**